websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/accounts-api-basics.md

 # Accounts API Basics

-You can manage [Accounts](../accounts.md) and [Account Users](../accounts/account-users.md) from the Applications menu, but you can also use Liferay's REST API's.
-Call these services to create and manage accounts and related item.
+You can manage [Accounts](../accounts.md) from the Applications menu, but you can also use Liferay's REST API's.
+Call these services to create and manage accounts.

 ## Adding an Account